Abscess - abdomen or pelvis

 - Comprehensive metabolic panel -- This will show any liver, kidney or blood problems.

-Other tests that should show abdominal abscesses:
+Other tests that should show abdominal abscesses include:

 Your health care team will try to identify and treat the cause of the abscess.
 Your abscess will be treated with antibiotics, drainage of the pus, or both.
 At first, you will likely receive care in the hospital.